 It’s best to allow yourself 25 to 45 minutes to really enjoy the center.
-There’s also a café, viewing point, and facilities inside the center.
+There’s also a café, a viewing point, and facilities inside the center.

-The Cliffs of Moher is a must see when you’re visiting Ireland.
+The Cliffs of Moher is a must-see when you’re visiting Ireland.
 In fact, many regular travelers revisit the cliffs every year and who could blame them!

 Have you visited the Cliffs of Moher?
 Tell us about your experience below.